mewfree/personal-website-gatsby/src/pages/blog/adwords-modify-entities/index.md

 ![keywords_avg_pos](keywords_avg_pos.png)

 ## Raising max CPCs on keywords
 Let's take care of the bids now!
-It's pretty straightforward to do so by using `javascript›.bidding().setCpc()` on the `keyword` entity, but first we need to get the current max CPC to calculate the new bid (remember we want to raise the bids by 10%).
+It's pretty straightforward to do so by using `javascript›.bidding().setCpc()` on the `keyword` entity, but first, we need to get the current max CPC to calculate the new bid (remember we want to raise the bids by 10%).
 This is done by using `javascript›.bidding().getCpc()`.
 With all this knowledge, final formula is very simple:
 ```javascript
   var new_bid = keyword.bidding().getCpc() * 1.1;
   keyword.bidding().setCpc(new_bid);